daronphang/programming-resources/brokers/event/kafka/components/partitions.md

 ## Partitioning strategies

+### Round-robin

+A simple approach would be for the client to just round robin requests over all brokers.

 ### Semantic partitioning

 To improve the ordering of events, we can **set an event key** to the event object.
 With that, **events with the same key are assigned to the same partition**, which is ordered.
 Thus, events with the same key arrive at the consumer side in the same order they were produced.